 Pima focuses on applying hands on learning and supporting industry needs as well as the development of new and innovative programs.
 In alignment with grant deliverables, the College has created new Autonomous vehicle curriculum, updated all of its Logistics and Supply Chain Management Curriculum, and is currently working on providing training to special populations including dislocated workers and tribal populations.

-Facilities: NITC is housed at TREC, the transportation research and education center at Portland State University, and incorporates transportation research from laboratories and centers across campus.
+Facilities: TREC, the transportation research and education center at Portland State University, and incorporates transportation research from laboratories and centers across campus.
 We also tap the resources of our partner campuses, University of Oregon, Oregon Institute of Technology, University of Utah and University of South Florida.
 We use a multidisciplinary approach to address transportation issues.

 Facilities: The Traffic Lab at RPI has a complete suite of traffic data collection devices such as traffic counters and detectors for traffic speeds, GPS loggers and mobile phones for collecting mobile sensor data, and high-resolution video cameras.
 These resources played a key role in the team’s previous research, such as the off-hour-delivery (OHD) project.
 Within CITE there is also the VREF Center of Excellence for Sustainable Urban Freight Systems which produces world-class freight research.
 The world class geotechnical research facilities at RPI, which has one of the largest centrifuges in the world for civilian use.